IABTechLab/uid2docs/api/v1/sdks/client-side-identity-v1.md

 ### isLoginRequired(): boolean

-Specifies whether a UID2 login [GET /token/generate](../endpoints/get-token-generate.md) is required.
+Specifies whether a UID2 login ([GET /token/generate](../endpoints/get-token-generate.md) call) is required.
 This function can be also used to [handle missing identities](#handle-missing-identity).

 #### Return Values